lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

 ])
 ```

-At this point, the network cannot possibly know
-the dimensions of the input layer's weights
-because the input dimension remains unknown.
-Consequently the framework has not yet initialized any parameters.
-We confirm by attempting to access the parameters below.

 Neste ponto, a rede não pode saber
 as dimensões dos pesos da camada de entrada
 porque a dimensão de entrada permanece desconhecida.